spacelift-io/user-documentation/docs/getting-started.md

 Using [user management](concepts/user-management/README.md) is the simplest way to invite new users to Spacelift.
 You can follow the invitation process as described [here](concepts/user-management/README.md#invitation-process).

 !!! note
-    It's important to know that all invites sent and access rules assigned won’t work until you [change management](concepts/user-management/README.md#migrating-from-login-policy) strategy from login policy to user management.
+    It's important to know that all invites issued and access rules assigned won’t work until you [change user management strategy](concepts/user-management/README.md#migrating-from-login-policy) from login policy to user management.

 ### Login policy